Spoilers: Making a Murderer Season 2 – Is there justice in Wisconsin?

 Anyone who has watched the entire first series of the Netflix-documentary “Making a Murderer” will at least vaguely remember the rollercoaster of emotions that is generated by watching this series.
 When the first season ended, viewers were left wondering about the guilt of Steven Avery and Brendan Dassey, but anyone with an ethical bone in his body and anyone with any respect for the judicial process couldn’t help but being marvelled, shocked and appalled by the way this investigation and its subsequent court proceedings ended with two persons being jailed.

 Making a Murderer – Season 2 is that same rollercoaster of emotions.
 We’ll try to summarize what we learned.
 If you’re planning on still watching the new season: there will be spoilers.
 Lots.
-In this season Kathleen Zeller is hired as Steven’s new lawyer.
+In this season Kathleen Zeller is hired as Steven’s new lawyer to clear the charges for theft of a car.
 Remember that he tried to become his own lawyer in the first season of Making a Murderer?
 Well, she’s taking over, and she’s doing a tremendous job.
 Right from the start, she starts doing a serious investigation.
 She buys the same car as Teresa Halbach had.
 Then, she starts by trying to reproduce the narrative that got Steven convicted.

 Not enough blood, too much DNA and way too clean